Dash, Tidepool Loop, Horizon: the Future of Omnipod

 “We just fundamentally agreed with the premise of interoperability, and we believe our job is to make our Omnipod the best delivery system, but people should be able to use whatever sensor and whatever other information that they want to and can,” Petrovic said.

 An important distinction between Tidepool Loop and Horizon is that the algorithm for Loop will be on your iPhone, and you will need to be in range of your iPhone for looping functionality.
-The algorithm for Horizon is on the pods themselves, and that loop therapy will function even when out of range of your PDM or smartphone device.
+The algorithm for Horizon is on the pods themselves, and that loop therapy will function even when out of range of your personal diabetes manager (PDM) or smartphone device.

 Perhaps the biggest news from Insulet out of ADA 2019 was the positive trial results regarding the Omnipod Horizon Hybrid Closed-Loop System.
-The study demonstrated that the system improved glycemic control and was safe for up to four days of use in children as young as two with T1D.
+The study demonstrated that the system improved glycemic control and was safe for up to four days of use in children as young as 2 with type 1 diabetes (T1D).

 Horizon is expected to launch in the second half of 2020, and will launch with compatibility as an app on some Samsung phones, meaning users will no longer have to carry a PDM.
 There will be a locked-down PDM option as well for patients who either do not have a compatible phone or would prefer a separate PDM.